Driving in Europe: make sure you're insured

 Make sure you're legal

-Whether you’re planning to go to the Tomorrowland Festival in Belguim or the Soundwave festival in Croatia, you should always check the laws of the roads in the countries you are visiting.
+Whether you're planning to go to the Tomorrowland Festival in Belgium or the Soundwave festival in Croatia, you should always check the laws of the roads in the countries you are visiting.

 If you're travelling in Europe in the winter months, make sure you're prepared for difficult driving conditions by purchasing snow tyres and chains before your departure.

-The EU also has stricter laws with regards using a mobile phone when driving as well as lower drink driving limits.
+The EU also has stricter laws around maximum drink driving limits and using a mobile when driving.

 In addition, speed cameras are more common in Europe, so make sure you stick to the limit at all times!